Springfield Medical Malpractice Lawyer

 St. John's is designated and rated highly as an infant and child-friendly hospital.
 It is also a level one trauma and pediatric critical care center that provides level three perinatal care.
 St. John's experiences, birth trauma injury, and obstetric injury rates that are in line with the state average.
 Its pediatric care excels in every area assessed and is far ahead of state and national averages.

 The number of accidental incidents in which patients suffer lacerations and puncture wounds during surgical procedures is twice the state average.
 3.43 out of every 1,000 patients were accidentally cut or suffered puncture wounds in unintended areas during operative procedures.
 Accidentally cutting a patient in the wrong location can result in numerous serious complications and increase the risk of infection following surgery.

 Finally, only 54% of the patients surveyed felt that they understood their treatment and how to manage their illnesses or conditions upon discharge.
 This highlights the need for hospital staff to communicate with and provide better information to their patients so that they may avoid readmission due to a worsening of their conditions, injuries or illnesses.

-Let us Evaluate Your Springfield Medical Malpractice Case While you Still Have Time
+Let us Evaluate Your Springfield, IL Medical Malpractice Case While you Still Have Time